USCGC Healy (WAGB 20)

 As a Coast Guard cutter, Healy is also a capable platform for supporting other missions in the polar regions, including logistics, search and rescue, ship escort, environmental protection, and enforcement of laws and treaties.

-HEALY STATUS
+Healy STATUS